Buoying Your New Year’s Resolution to Study the BibleDownload Study

 The Bible is the final arbiter of truth, far surpassing the certitude and authority of polls, pundits, or party opinions.

 Therefore, you need to know its contents—allow it to teach you—so that you can benefit from what it says and be adequate and equipped!
-Why not be informed by the greatest tool we could possibly possess to successfully navigate the often-treacherous waters of both the capitol and the district—to say nothing of the events we all face in our personal, everyday lives?
+Why not be informed by the greatest tool we could possibly possess to successfully navigate the often-treacherous waters of both the capital and the district— to say nothing of the events we all face in our personal, everyday lives?

 C. IT WILL GUIDE YOU